Strategic Workforce Solutions (SWS) strives to support sound compensation practices across the university community.

 Merit salary increase is a discretionary financial recognition of an employee who has demonstrated increased productivity, improved efficiency and/or exceptional quality of work performance above and beyond that which would be considered standard performance of duties.
 It is governed by HOP 5-3110 Merit Salary Policy for Classified Employees.
 It occurs at the beginning of the fiscal year (September 1) and is subject to The University of Texas System Board of Regents approval.
 At the discretion of the Vice President/Dean, it can be recurring and added to the base salary or a one-time payment.

 Salary Adjustments include, permanent additional duties, temporary additional duties, equity and counter offers.
 These types of increases are initiated and approved by the department before routing to Human Resources for approval.

 There are other forms of additional pay such as on-call, shift differential, recurring supplement, and incentive pay.
-For more information on these or any other types of pay contact Strategic Workforce Solutions at 512-471-HRSC (4772).
-To learn more about special-events pay, longevity and hazardous-duty pay, and benefit-replacement pay click on Premium Pay.
+For more information on these or any other types of pay contact Strategic Workforce Solutions at 512-475-7200.
+To learn more about benefit-replacement pay, hazardous-duty pay, and longevity pay click on Premium Pay.